Associate Professor and Graduate Program Director This email address is being protected from spambots. You need JavaScript enabled to view it.

 - PhD, University of Kansas

-Dr. Borry (she/her/hers) has been teaching in the UAB MPA program since 2013.
-Her research investigates public sector rule behavior, red tape, public administration in pop culture, and social equity.
-In 2015, Dr. Borry was awarded the College of Arts and Sciences Dean’s grant, which allowed her to explore the utility of the NBC series Parks and Recreation for the public administration classroom.
+Dr. Borry’s research interests include public sector rule behavior, red tape, public administration in pop culture, and social equity.
 Her work has appeared in Public Administration Review, Perspectives on Public Management and Governance, Public Management Review, Public Administration, International Public Management Journal, Public Integrity, Journal of Public Affairs Education, and more.
-In 2018, Dr. Borry received the Outstanding Early Career Scholar Award by the Center for Organization Research and Design (CORD) at Arizona State University.
-She has won several awards for her research, teaching, and service, including the 2019 UAB College of Arts and Sciences Dean’s Award for Excellence in Teaching.
+She has won several awards for her research, teaching, and service, including the 2018 Outstanding Early Career Scholar Award by the Center for Organization Research and Design (CORD) at Arizona State University and the 2019 UAB College of Arts and Sciences Dean’s Award for Excellence in Teaching.

 -